We built and launched a new online service which made £3.5bn of affordable homes funding available via a more efficient grants application process.

 Homes England’s Affordable Homes programme plays an important part in the provision of affordable housing around the country.

 Working in partnership, we made the application process for strategic partners (large scale home builders) more transparent, easier to understand and use.
 This meant fewer frustrations and delays for applicants and a reduced administrative workload for staff.
-As well as a simpler and more effective process to build affordable homes.
+As well as a simpler and more effective process to build affordable homes overall.

 What problem were we there to solve?